-Inside Bruce Willis' Sprawling Family Support System With Wife Emma and Ex Demi Moore - E!
+Inside Bruce Willis' Family Support System: How Wife Emma, His Daughters and Ex Demi Moore Make It Work - E!
 Online

-Bruce Willis' prolific output might suggest that he always lived to work, but the actor figured out long ago that off-camera was where the action is.
+The more than 120 movies Bruce made after his star-making turn on the 1980s TV drama Moonlighting might suggest that he always lived to work, but the Die Hard figured out long ago that off-camera was where the action is.

-"My family and friends are the most significant part of my life, and no film script will ever change that," he told Everything Zoomer in 2013.
+"As I get older, spending time with my daughters makes things much easier.
+You learn to put your ego aside."

-So if you were surprised to see Bruce, ex-wife Demi Moore and daughter Scout Willis wearing matching striped pajamas and hunkering down together during the social-distancing era of 2020, almost 20 years after he and Demi finalized their divorce...
+Which sounds about right for a guy who was wearing matching striped pajamas and hunkering down with his ex-wife (and daughter Scout) during the social-distancing era of 2020, almost 20 years after he and Demi finalized their divorce...

-Well, maybe it was a little surprising, but it was hardly a shock.
+Which maybe was a little surprising, considering he'd been married to Emma since 2009, but it wasn't exactly shocking.

-"It's kind of divine time to just hang out with them," Scout, 30, shared on the Dopey podcast that April amid questions about how the arrangement, which included younger sister Tallulah, 28, and her then-boyfriend (now fiancé) Dillon Buss, came to be.
+"It's kind of divine time to just hang out with them," Scout shared on the Dopey podcast that April amid questions about how the arrangement, which included Tallulah and her then-boyfriend (and now ex-fiancé) Dillon Buss, came to be.
 "I'm very grateful to be with my family."

-As Scout explained, her dad's wife, Emma Heming Willis, 43, and their daughters Mabel, 10, and Evelyn, 7, were supposed to join them at Demi's place in Sun Valley, Idaho, as well, but one of the little ones had injured her foot back in L.A. and Emma had to take her to the doctor.
+As Scout explained, Emma, Mabel and Evelyn were supposed to join them at Demi's place in Sun Valley, Idaho, as well, but one of the little ones had injured her foot back in L.A. and Emma had to take her to the doctor.
 Then, as COVID-19 restrictions proliferated, "travel got crazy," Scout said, "and my stepmom stayed in L.A. with my little sisters."

+On Naomi Campbell's YouTube show, No Filter With Naomi, in 2021, Demi said that amid the horribleness of the pandemic, there had been certain "gifts and blessings" she took away from the experience.

-But this very modern arrangement was pretty par for the course for Bruce and Demi, who've remained close through most of the highs and lows that life has thrown at them since they ceased being husband and wife, including this challenging new chapter their sprawling family is facing all together.
+But this very modern arrangement was pretty par for the course for Bruce and Demi, who've remained close through most of the highs and lows that life has thrown at them since they ceased being husband and wife, including this scary unknown their family is facing all together.

-Emma, Demi and Bruce's five daughters released a joint statement (through the adults' respective social media accounts) March 30 revealing that the movie star, whose IMDb page shows he's got eight films in various stages of completion still to be released, is "stepping away" from acting after being diagnosed with aphasia, a condition caused by damage to the brain that affects language comprehension and expression.

-"This is a really challenging time for our family and we are so appreciative of your continued love, compassion and support," the message read.
+"This is a really challenging time for our family and we are so appreciative of your continued love, compassion and support," the family wrote in their March 2022 post revealing Bruce's battle with aphasia.
 "We are moving through this as a strong family unit, and wanted to bring his fans in because we know how much he means to you, as you do to him.
-As Bruce always says, 'Live it up' and together we plan to do just that.
+As Bruce always says, 'Live it up' and together we plan to do just that."

-It's kind of a remarkable thing.
-Though the term "conscious uncoupling" wouldn't enter the lexicon for quite awhile, that appeared to be what Bruce, 67, and Demi, 59, managed to pull off when they broke up in 1998.
+Though the term "conscious uncoupling" wouldn't enter the lexicon for quite awhile, that appeared to be what Bruce and Demi managed to pull off when they broke up in 1998 after more than 10 years of marriage.

-In fact, Demi's ability to remain friends with an ex resulted in her meeting Bruce in the first place back in August 1987, when she accompanied her former fiancé Emilio Estevez to the premiere of his movie Stakeout and was introduced to the Emmy-winning star of the hit drama Moonlighting.
+In fact, Demi's ability to remain friends with an ex resulted in her meeting Bruce in the first place back in August 1987, when she accompanied her former fiancé Emilio Estevez to the premiere of his movie Stakeout and was introduced to the Emmy-winning star.

 Bruce was also recently out of a long relationship, but they were both instantly smitten.

 "We went all in, right away—talking about how badly we both wanted to have kids, our own family," Demi wrote of the early days of their courtship in her 2019 memoir Inside Out.
 And sure enough, during a trip to Las Vegas to watch a big boxing match, Bruce suggested they get married.
 Which they did, on Nov.
-21, 1987, then had a wedding a month later—the first time Bruce's parents had been in the same room since their divorce, Demi noted in her book.
+21, 1987, then had a wedding a month later.

-It was her second marriage, the erstwhile Demi Guynes having been wed to singer Freddie Moore from 1981 to 1985.

-Meanwhile, the St. Elmo's Fire star got pregnant—on her and Willis' wedding night at the Golden Nugget hotel, she wrote—and daughter Rumer Willis was born on her due date, Aug.
+Meanwhile, the St. Elmo's Fire star got pregnant—on her and Willis' wedding night at the Golden Nugget hotel, she wrote—and Rumer was born on her due date, Aug.
 16, 1988.
 Scout arrived July 20, 1991, her imminent birth enshrined in pop culture history on the August 1991 cover of Vanity Fair, and Tallulah rounded out the family on Feb.
 3, 1994.

-Bruce told the Washington Post in 1988 that stories of his premarital bachelor exploits were "exaggerated," but much was made of him settling down in Malibu with his new wife.

-"There have been a lot of things written that Demi was the one who calmed me down, who made me do all this or else," the actor said.
-"And that's just not true."

-About he and Demi being on the rebound when they first met, he recalled, "She was even more hesitant about [getting together].
-I guess part of it had to do with my reputation.
-Not that she had read anything specifically about me.
-Just the kind of buzz that I was, just in very general terms, this wild guy, which she has gone on record as saying that I never was around her.
-I never needed to be that guy around her.
-Never wanted to."

-But let it be known, he was head over heels.
+And let it be known, he was head over heels.

 "I've never experienced this kind of love before," he told the Post.
 "She is so amazing to me.
 And underneath all this really passionate love, we're really good friends.
 We're really good friends.
 We've spent a lot of time working on being honest with each other.
 In past relationships, I was so much more concerned with putting on a good face.
 Looking good.
 I mean emotionally.
 You don't want to let anybody see that scared little kid in your heart.
 She's seen all that.
 She's gone through it too.
 We just learned how to communicate on a level I never knew existed."